 The maximum age that the banks will lend to is age 80 provided that life insurance cover is put in place to the end of the loan term.
 French banks prefer their own insurance companies for arranging life cover but it can be possible to use UK insurance with a few lenders.
 If you have had medical problems in the past or are borrowing a large amount of money then you may be asked to do extra medical tests.
 If there are 2 borrowers then the application will be based on the oldest applicant.

 CAPITAL AND INTEREST REPAYMENT

-A French bank will take a first charge over the property as security and will lend over a term of 25 years or sometimes up to 30 years from a few lenders.
-Mortgages in France are nearly always repaid by the capital and interest method.
-The usual maximum amount that can be borrowed in France on a property for nonresidents is 85% of the property valuation amount with a minimum loan of 75,000 euros which can sometimes include estate agent’s fees but will always exclude the notaire’s fees.
-The minimum loans available with the banks we work with are 50,000 euros.
+A French bank will take a first charge over the property as security and will lend over a term of 25 years.
+Mortgages in France are usually repaid by repaying both the capital and the interest on a repayment mortgage.
+The usual maximum amount that can be borrowed in France on a property for nonresidents is 85% of the property valuation amount with a usual minimum loan of 75,000 euros which can sometimes include estate agent’s fees but will always exclude the notaire’s fees.
+The minimum loans available with the banks we work with are 100,000 euros.
 Special offers are sometimes available; please contact us for the latest details.

-Interest only loans are available provided that the borrower can prove other EU based assets of 120-150% the amount borrowed excluding the equity in the property to be purchased.
-The loan term is normally restricted to 14 years with the loan being reviewed after the first 7 years with a maximum 80% loan to property value.
+Interest only loans are available provided that the borrower can prove other EU based assets of 150% the amount borrowed excluding the equity in the property to be purchased plus liquid or other assets of 75% of the loan amount.
+The loan term is normally restricted to 14 years with the loan being reviewed after the first 7 years with a maximum 75% loan to property value.

 Interest only loans are available for an initial short period at the beginning of a loan that will revert to a capital and repayment period at the end.
 An example would be a 20 year loan term with the initial 2 years being interest only and the remaining 18 years capital and interest repayment.
 The disadvantage with these loans is that as the capital is repaid over a shorter period the proof of income must be higher.